 A study by Price Waterhouse Coopers (PwC) in 2015, revealed that the telecom industry is one of the most taxed sectors in Ghana, with Mobile operators paying US$650 million in taxes each year, representing about 40% of total revenues in the sector.
 You have also expressed your concern, having been quoted as saying the industry is “taxed on the top line, about three or four taxes that are based on the top line.
 The second thing is that you then actually get taxed on your bottom line like everyone else…” How does the taxation policy, vis-à-vis other challenges affect the industry?

 The reality today is that Ghana’s telecom industry is one of the most taxed in the country and that would naturally have a crippling effect on the sector.
 We are taxed on the top line as well as on the bottom-line and that provides quite some discomfort for us.
 For example, I can think of the top of my head, about four taxes on our top line alone.
 And then the other taxes that are demanded of every corporate citizen also then kicks in – so by the time you are done paying all these – you are literally back where you began.
 It does not encourage growth.
 Another example is the stabilization levy on our bottom line; as I speak, this particular tax has finished serving its purpose but we still get deducted for it.
 And all the while, we are expected to contribute to the economic development of the country through our community engagements and financial empowerment platforms.
-I sincerely think Government must take a second look at this and help us.
+I sincerely think the Government must take a second look at this and help us.
 When we thrive, the country thrives and that’s how it must be.

-Africa lags behind in terms of developing a sustainable and an inclusive STEM education, as revealed in the wide gender gap in STEM education, with women occupying less than 25% of STEM jobs.
+Africa lags behind in terms of developing sustainable and inclusive STEM education, as revealed in the wide gender gap in STEM education, with women occupying less than 25% of STEM jobs.
 How do you mentor, encourage and support other young women to break gender barriers and shatter glass ceilings to achieve success?

 Our girl empowerment drive has seen us introduce Vodafone Scholars – which is an initiative focused on promoting the study of Science, Technology Engineering & Maths (STEM) related courses at the Senior High and University level for girls.
 We bring this to life in partnership with the British Council and have so far supported 300 girls from SHS schools across the country and 30 from the University of Education.
 We empower them through scholarship and mentorship programmes to equip them to become responsible women in future.
 We continue to see great success from these young women who will go on to become Ghana’s future leaders.
 We specifically have a programme that recruits young women with STEM background into the business from the key Universities in the country.
-I am also fortunate to have 70% of my Executive team being female, which helps us to contribute in mentoring young women across the key educational institutions in Ghana.
+I am also fortunate to have 70% of my Executive team being female, which helps us to contribute to mentoring young women across the key educational institutions in Ghana.
 Recently, we also partnered CARE International to provide training and access to finance that allow disadvantaged women to improve their lives, run businesses and create jobs for themselves and their communities – ultimately empowering them economically and socially.
-This initiative, titled, “Project Revive” seeks to also prepare communities to take advantage of the Vodafone Mobile Technology services which enable individuals and groups have access to financial services.
+This initiative, titled, “Project Revive” seeks to also prepare communities to take advantage of the Vodafone Mobile Technology services which enable individuals and groups to have access to financial services.

 Project Revive has a long-term objective to transform communities, support households and improve livelihoods through women.
 We expect to touch about 1,250 households in Abokobi and indirectly benefit close to 10,000 people.